 In addition, the Executive Educator magazine and IBM systems honored Joe as one of the Top 100 school leaders among the 300,000 school superintendents in North America.
 And Pennsylvania’s music educators feted Joe as the top school leader in the State for his support of music education.

 Beyond this, Joe set up a private foundation during his administration which still exists and has now surpassed two million dollars given as individual mini-grants to Upper Darby teachers for educational endeavors.

-Never forgetting his roots of growing up poor in Philadelphia, Joe has also awarded personally-funded scholarship assistance to an academically worthy and needy Upper Darby High School student in each of the past 27 years.
+Never forgetting his roots of growing up poor in Philadelphia, Joe has also awarded personally-funded scholarship assistance to more that 30 academically worthy and needy Upper Darby High School graduates over the past three decades.